 The District's ordinances subject management of the investment portfolio to the "prudent investor" standard, which states that "Investments shall be made with judgment and care, under circumstances then prevailing, which persons of prudence, discretion and intelligence exercise in the management of their own affairs, not for speculation, but for investment, considering the probable safety of their capital as well as the probable income to be derived."
 Certificates of deposit must be fully insured and have a rating of satisfactory or better.
-As of June 30, the District's investments were rated by Standard & Poor's and by Moody's Investors Service as follows:
+As of June 30, 2020 the District's investments were rated by Standard & Poor's and by Moody's Investors Service as follows:

-Standard & Poor's Moody's California Local Agency Investment Fund Not rated Not rated San Diego County Treasurer's Pooled Money Fund AAAf Not rated United States Government Sponsored Enterprises: Federal National Mortgage Association AA+ AAA Federal Home Loan Mortgage Corporation AA+ AAA U.S. Treasury Note and Bonds Not rated AAA Federal Home Loan Banks AA+ AAA Investment in VCMWD AD 2012-1 Limited Obligation Not rated Not rated
+Standard &amp; Poor's Moody's California Local Agency Investment Fund Not rated Not rated San Diego County Treasurer's Pooled Money Fund AAAf Not rated United States Government Sponsored Enterprises: Federal Farm Credit Bank AA+ AAA U.S. Treasury Note and Bonds Not rated AAA Investment in VCMWD AD 2012-1 Limited Obligation Not rated Not rated